oracle/olcut/README.md

 they are not the right type.
 It also checks that only parameters defined in the object are included in the configuration file.
-Properties may be tagged as mandatory or not and may have default values (here, numThreads is given a default value of 1 if it is not included in the configuration file)
+Properties may be tagged as mandatory or not and may have default values (here, numThreads is given a default value of 1 if it is not included in the configuration file).
+Properties may also be tagged "redact" which will cause their values not to appear in saved configuration files, or provenance objects.

 To instantiate the pipeline in your code, you'd put something like the following in your main class.